-1. Consolidated Financial Statements 1 (1) Consolidated Statements of Financial Position (2) Consolidated Statements of Profit or Loss and Consolidated Statements of Comprehensive Income (3) Consolidated Statements of Changes in Equity (4) Consolidated Statements of Cash Flows Notes to the Consolidated Financial Statements Independent Auditor's Report (Translation) 54 Business Review 3.
-Research and Development 61 Risk Factors
+1. Consolidated Financial Statements 1 (1) Consolidated Statements of Financial Position 1 (2) Consolidated Statements of Profit or Loss and Consolidated Statements of Comprehensive Income 2 (3) Consolidated Statements of Changes in Equity 3 (4) Consolidated Statements of Cash Flows.
+4 Notes to the Consolidated Financial Statements 5 Independent Auditor's Report (Translation) 46 2.
+Management Policy, Business Environment and Issues to be Addressed etc. 48 3.
+Business Review 49 4.
+Research and Development 53 5.
+Risk Factors 55

-As used in this annual report, the term "fiscal" preceding a year means the twelve-month period ended March 31 of the year subsequent to the year referred to.
-For example, "fiscal 2015" refers to the twelve-month period ended March 31, 2016.
+As used in this annual financial report, the term "fiscal" preceding a year means the twelve-month period ended March 31 of the year subsequent to the year referred to.
+For example, "fiscal 2016" refers to the twelve-month period ended March 31, 2017.
 All other references to years refer to the applicable calendar year.

-"\for "yen" means Japanese yen.
+"¥" or "yen" means Japanese yen.

-Unless otherwise noted, all references and discussions of the financial position of Advantest Corporation (the "Company") and its consolidated subsidiaries (collectively, "Advantest"), results of operations and cash flows in this annual report are made with reference to Advantest's consolidated financial statements prepared in accordance with the International Financial Reporting Standards ("IFRS"), which has been changed from the accounting principles generally accepted in the United States ("U.S. GAAP"), that had been used in prior years.
-Comparative figures for fiscal 2014 have also been prepared based on the IFRS.
+Unless otherwise noted, all references and discussions of the financial position of Advantest Corporation (the "Company") and its consolidated subsidiaries (collectively, "Advantest"), results of operations and cash flows in this annual financial report are made with reference to Advantest's consolidated financial statements prepared in accordance with the International Financial Reporting Standards ("IFRS").